vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 - `positionManagementSleep` e.g. 10s and `posManagementFraction` e.g. `0.1`
 - `marketPriceSteeringRate` e.g. 2 per second would be 2
 - `targetLNVol` target log-normal volatility (e.g. 0.5 for 50%),  `limitOrderDistributionParams` (a little data structure which sets the algo and params for how limits orders are generated).

+(*) This separate process will then also need to use correct distributions to make the price moves look plausible.

 ### Submitting a market proposal
 This is only relevant if the option to submit a market proposal is enabled.